 Transfers are used to move revenues from the fund where collection occurs to the fund where funds have been reallocated for use.
-In the case of the District, transfers from the enterprise funds to the general fund were approved by the Board in the fiscal year 2018 budget to allocate surplus funds to offset the cost of general operations.
+In the case of the District, transfers from the enterprise funds to the general fund were approved by the Board in the fiscal year 2022 budget to allocate surplus funds to offset the cost of general operations.

-NOTE 10 - RETIREMENT PLAN
+NOTE 10 - RETIREMENT PLANS

-The District maintains a non-qualified defined contribution plan for employees who meet a certain pay requirement.
+Starting in the prior fiscal year, the District maintains a Money Purchase 401(a) plan for employees who meet a certain pay requirement.
 The District's required contribution is 6% of the total salaries of qualified participants.
-Total salaries of qualified participants for the fiscal year ended September 30, 2018 were \$851,453.
-Employer contributions for the period were approximately \$51,087.
+Total salaries of qualified participants for the fiscal year ended September 30, 2022 were \$1,389,770.
+Employer contributions for the period were approximately \$79,700.